 The Provider has 30 days to review their adjustments.
-This is an opportunity to review and make a determination for a informal review in Step 13 or agree with the adjustment.
+This is an opportunity to review and decide for an informal review in Step 13 or agree with the adjustment.

-This Step will not be visible until after the report has been reviewed and provider is notified of adjustments to or exclusions of information initially submitted.
-Providers will receive e-mail notification that their adjustment report is ready.
-Provider then has 30 days to review their adjustments, this entails clicking on step 12 and reviewing the adjustment report.
+This Step will not be visible until after the report has been reviewed and the provider is notified of adjustments to or exclusions of information initially submitted.
+Providers will receive an e-mail notification that their adjustment report is ready.
+The provider then has 30 days to review their adjustments, this entails clicking on step 12 and reviewing the adjustment report.
 Once you review Step 12 then Step 13 will be available to Agree or Disagree with the adjustments made.
-After the end of that 30-day period, the report will be set to the status of Agreed by Default.
+After the end of those 30 days, the report will be set to the status of Agreed by Default.